GrapesJS/grapesjs/docs/api/style_manager.md

 ## Available Events

 *   `style:sector:add` - Sector added.
 The [Sector] is passed as an argument to the callback.
+*   `style:target` - Target selection changed.
+The target (or `null` in case the target is deselected) is passed as an argument to the callback.

 ## Methods